jannelson36/Data-Visualization/README.md

 # Python - Data Visualization

->> Data Visualization using Matplotlib (./0x00-python-hello_world), Plotly & Streamlit in a virtual environment
+>> Data Visualization using Matplotlib, Plotly & Streamlit in a virtual environment

 ```
 Table of Content